IBM/Project_CodeNet/README.md

 ## Download the dataset

-Download the full dataset in our [data repository](https://developer.ibm.com/data/project-codenet/).
+Download the full dataset from the link listed above, then use

 `tar -zxf Project_CodeNet_full.tar.gz`
 to uncompress and untar.
 The directory structure and how the code samples are organized are explained [here](README.md#directory-structure-and-naming-convention).